 Because of the comparatively high costs of using a high street bank to move money across borders, Unbabel uses TransferWise for many regular overseas payments.
 Sofia explains:

 TransferWise is very user-friendly — it’s very easy to work with.
 I already know what kind of information I need for each beneficiary, so it’s very simple to use.
 The greatest benefit is that TransferWise has lower costs than paying via a bank.
 If you use the bank to pay directly, you have a worse exchange rate and higher fees to worry about.

 TransferWise offers some of the best value international transfers available, and with Unbabel making regular payments coming in at six figure sums, from euros to dollars and vice versa, the savings quickly mount up.

 In our connected world, even small businesses can easily tap into a global market.
 Marketplace platforms like Etsy and eBay provide a shop window to customers all over the world.
 And if you’re selling a digital product, or service, it’s even more likely that you’ll be talking to clients based on the other side of the globe.

-That means that having some localized website content, customer service emails, or even a helpful FAQ to allow customers to answer their own queries more easily, is crucial — even if your business is pretty new, or sales are still low.
+That means that having some localised website content, customer service emails, or even a helpful FAQ to allow customers to answer their own queries more easily, is crucial — even if your business is pretty new, or sales are still low.
 And that’s exactly where Unbabel comes in.
-By offering good quality, reasonably priced translations, Unbabel makes localized content accessible to even the smallest of businesses — and this local voice with a global reach could be exactly the springboard a small enterprise needs.
+By offering good quality, reasonably priced translations, Unbabel makes localised content accessible to even the smallest of businesses — and this local voice with a global reach could be exactly the springboard a small enterprise needs.